 Energy Affordability: How Soaring Rates are Exacerbating Inflation and Harming Residents, Farms and Businesses

-Voters are increasingly feeling angst about the economy.
-Inflation is rising at its fastest rate in a generation, a concerning 6.8 percent last year through November.
+Voters are increasingly angry about the economy.
+Inflation is rising at its fastest rate in a generation, a concerning 7.3 percent over the last year.
 Rapidly rising prices for energy, gasoline and food are particularly problematic for Californians.
 Everything is getting more expensive.
 Supply chain disruptions, worker shortages and pain at the gasoline pump and grocery check-out lines have made inflation an economic and political problem for elected officials.

-Californians are in for even more sticker shock due to rapidly rising energy costs this winter and over the next few years.
-While the rising cost of food, gasoline and other consumer goods is affecting all Californians, the cost of electricity and natural gas from California utilities is far outpacing everything else.
+Californians are in for even more sticker shock due to rapidly rising energy costs over the next few years.
+While the rising costs of food, gasoline and other consumer goods is affecting all Californians, the cost of electricity and natural gas from California utilities is far outpacing everything else.

 - Baseline residential rates have increased more than 59% (SCE), 104% (PG&E), and 126% (SDG&E) since 2009.

 - Rates are rising far faster than inflation with the CPUC projecting rates to outpace inflation by 70% for San Diego Gas and Electric (SDG&E), 40% for PG&E, and 20% for SCE.

 - Pending rate cases at the CPUC are seeking as much as a 45% increase over 2022 rates by 2026.

 - Residential rates are expected to reach 47¢/kwh (SDG&E), 34¢/kwh (PG&E), and 32¢/kwh (SCE) by 2030.

 - Commercial and Industrial rates in California (16.28¢/kwh) are far more than double those found in other neighboring western states such as Arizona (6.67¢/kwh), Nevada (5.74¢/kwh) and Oregon (6.31¢/kwh).